HemaKavuri/Chicago_Taxi_Trips/EDA/Readme.md

 ### Exploratory Data Analysis
 I observed that Pickup Community area and Dropoff Community area seem's to be similar through visualization graphs.
-But when i correlate it they seem's to be normal
+But when i correlate it they seem's to be normal.

 I considered the trip as valid if Trip Miles is greater than zero.
-So,i have found Trip Miles having 0 values , so I have removed those rows and performed future analysis
+So,i have found Trip Miles having 0 values , so I have removed those rows and performed future analysis.

 Trip fare has more values under 100 so i have considered remaining values as an outlier and eliminated them.